MicrosoftDocs/azure-devops-docs/docs/boards/work-items/automate-work-item-state-transitions.md

 ---
-title: Automate work item state transitions
+title: Set work item automation rules for your team
 titleSuffix: Azure Boards
-description: Learn how to set rules to update the state of your work items automatically, according to the state of the child tasks.
+description: Learn how to set rules to update the state of your team's work items automatically, according to the state of the child tasks.
 ms.service: azure-devops-boards
 ms.custom: cross-service
 ms.author: chcomley